Medically reviewed by Kristin Hall, FNP

 Vagus nerve stimulation (VNS).
 This form of treatment involves a device implanted into your body that stimulates your vagus nerve using electricity.
 This stimulation may affect your body’s production of mood-enhancing neurotransmitters, such as serotonin.

-Your mental health provider may recommend these procedures on their own or in combination with therapy and/or medication.
+Your mental health provider may recommend these forms of depression treatment on their own, or in combination with psychotherapy and/or traditional antidepressants.

 Common lifestyle changes that may help you cope if you’re experiencing depression include: